aleksandrastamper/aleksandrastamper.github.io/index.md

 ### Climate-disease dynamics
-**Modeling the impact of climate extremes on seasonal influenza outbreaks across tropical and temperate locations**
+**Modeling the impact of climate extremes on seasonal influenza outbreaks across tropical and temperate locations** We used a SIR model that incorporated climate as a driver of transmission to assess the impacts of climate variability on projected influenza outbreaks in the United States, Hong Kong, and Dhaka, Bangladesh.
+Work published in [March 2025](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024GH001138).

-**Projecting the impact of climate change on influenza outbreaks across temperate and tropical regions**
+**Projecting the impact of climate change on influenza outbreaks across temperate and tropical regions** Currently I'm working with a SIR model to assess influenza dynamics across temperate and tropical regions.
+Our goal is to assess the potential impacts of climate change on future seasonal influenza outbreak characteristics across North and South America.

 ### Respiratory analyses
 I've also aided in responses to emerging influenza outbreaks on a [college campus](https://onlinelibrary.wiley.com/doi/full/10.1111/irv.13151) (including work featured in the [Morbidity and Mortality Weekly Report](https://www.cdc.gov/mmwr/volumes/70/wr/mm7049e1.htm)) and worked on analyses about [human adenovirus](https://academic.oup.com/ofid/article/11/5/ofae192/7641318).